 As we’ve seen previously, Easter celebrates the Resurrection of Jesus Christ on the third day after His Crucifixion on Good Friday, marking the end of the youthful period of Lent (Carême).

 The liturgical calendar was gradually built up from the 4th century around the date of the celebration of Easter.
-First of all, the triduum (three days before Easter) became a time of fasting, and then the celebration was extended to Holy Week as early as 389.
+First, the triduum (three days before Easter) became a time of fasting, and then the celebration was extended to Holy Week as early as 389.

 The Holy Week in France